cegeka/agile-dev-php/readme.md

 # Setup

 The objective of this exercise is to create a small PHP web application called the 'God Game'.
-In this game, the user is a God that will create his own new world in accordance with the rules that have been set by the 'System'.
+In this game, the user is a God that will create his own new world in accordance with the rules that have been set by the Universe.
 Of course, it is impossible to create the world in one go.
 You are required to go through an iterative process and improve your creation every step of the way, each time making small modifications to your creation until the eco system of your world is stable.

 For these exercises, it is recommended to split up the audience into groups of 2 developers.
-This is preferred since this will allow the developers to do pair programming, which essentially a major component of agile software development within Cegeka.
+This is preferred since this will allow the developers to do pair programming, which is a major component of agile software development within Cegeka.
 However, it is perfectly possible to perform these exercises individually should this be necessary.
 It is also suggested to switch pair after every exercise in order to maximize the spread of knowledge between the developers.